ExpDev07/coronavirus-tracker-api/README.md

 ## License

-The data is available to the public strictly for educational and academic research purposes.
+See [LICENSE.md](LICENSE.md) for the license.
 Please link to this repo somewhere in your project :).